tweag/topiary/docs/book/src/reference/capture-names/vertical-spacing.md

 are in a single-line (or, respectively, multi-line) context.

 > **Note**\
-> There are scoped equivalents to these predicates; please see
+> There are scoped equivalents to these predicates; see
 > [scopes](scopes.md#testing-context-with-predicates) for details.

 ##### Example